 Program Leaders & Core Research Team

-This interdisciplinary research programme is co-managed by Mehdi Amineh (University of Amsterdam and Program Director of EPA-IIAS), Willem Vogelsang (Deputy Director of IIAS), and Zhang Yuyan (General Director of the Institute of World Economy and Politics of the Chinese Academy of the Social Sciences (IWEP-CASS).
+This interdisciplinary research programme is co-managed by Mehdi Amineh (University of Amsterdam and Program Director of EPA-IIAS) and Zhang Yuyan (General Director of the Institute of World Economy and Politics of the Chinese Academy of the Social Sciences (IWEP-CASS).

 Over seventy internationally-renowned scholars from Asia, Europe, and North America are being brought together for this programme, organised around a core research team of twenty-one Dutch and Chinese scholars and nine institutional partners.